puristajs/purista/website/doc/handbook/concept.md

 # PURISTA Concept

-The concept behind PURISTA is quite simple and a message based approach.
-There are message senders and receivers.
-Messages are exchanged via an event bridge, which is connected to some kind of message broker.
+PURISTA operates on a straightforward message-based system.
+In this system, there are message senders and receivers.
+Messages are passed through an event bridge, which connects to a message broker.

-The logic resists in Service.
-They are the DDD part.
-A service is a logical group of commands and subscriptions which relate to a single domain.
+The heart of PURISTA's logic lies in its Services, which follow the principles of Domain-Driven Design (DDD).
+Each Service represents a logical grouping of commands and subscriptions that pertain to a specific domain.

-Commands are active, triggered by someone, and the caller expects some kind of result.
-This is similar to functions in any programming language.
-It means the caller knows about the existence of the called service & command, and he knows at least the input and output format and maybe something about possible error responses.
-How the called command function is implemented or how it works is unknown and not related to the caller.
-Also, the caller does not know which instance is handling the requests.
+Commands are active actions triggered by an external source.
+When a command is invoked, the caller expects a response.
+Think of commands as similar to functions in traditional programming languages.
+The caller knows about the command's existence, its input and output formats, and potentially error responses.
+However, the caller doesn't need to understand how the command is implemented or executed, nor does it need to know which instance of the service is handling the request.

-Subscriptions are a passive part, like event listeners.
-A subscription is triggered as soon as a message matches the subscription criteria.
-The producer of this message does not have knowledge about this subscription.
+On the other hand, Subscriptions are passive listeners.
+When a message matches the criteria defined by a subscription, the subscription is triggered.
+Importantly, the producer of the message isn't aware of any subscriptions that may be listening.

-Commands and subscription can call other commands from same or other service by sending command messages.
-This means, there is a clean, structured and unified internal interface, which is also observable and traceable with error handling out of the box.
+Commands and subscriptions can invoke other commands within the same or different services by sending command messages.
+This creates a structured and unified internal interface that allows for clean communication between components.
+Additionally, this setup provides built-in error handling capabilities, making the system both observable and traceable.

-This allows real complex setups and scenarios.
+By leveraging this architecture, PURISTA enables the creation of complex setups and scenarios with ease.

 ## Example